Blackboard assignment can be used for your students to submit their work to in an electronic format.

 Inline grading is where you can add feedback comment directly to point within students’ submissions.

 Inline grading accepts most text and image files formats and gives you the ability to annotate them.
-None text files such as audio, video, 3D objects can be displayed but can’t be annotated.
+None text files such as audio and video can be displayed but can’t be annotated.

 Note: this list of files is not the same as the file accepted for SafeAssign.
 If you want to do Inline Grading and use SafeAssign, tell your student to submit file in .doc, .docx, or PDF file formats.
 The PDF also need to be saved in a format where the text is selectable.